Manage and queue jobs within a specified DAG for execution on remote machines

 - -dorescuefrom number

-- This optional argument causes condor_submit_dag to run itself recursively on nested DAGs.
-The default is now that it does not run itself recursively; instead the
+This optional argument causes condor_submit_dag to run itself recursively on nested DAGs to pre-produce their

 .condor.subfile to not be treated as an error; rather, the